manuelputzu/manuelputzu/README.md

-Hello! 👋
+Hello! 👋 Welcome to my GitHub profile!

-Welcome to my GitHub profile!
-I'm passionate about blending technology and education to create impactful digital learning experiences.
-With a background in School Digitization, I focus on Professional Learning with Digital Education Tools, developing engaging Lesson Ideas, and managing Mobile Device deployment for a seamless learning environment.
-I'm also diving deeper into Cloud Engineering and expanding my skills as I continue my journey in Learning to Code.
+I'm passionate about Cloud Engineering and its role in shaping scalable, efficient, and innovative digital solutions.
+With a background in School Digitization, I’ve worked on integrating Digital Education Tools, Mobile Device Management, and developing engaging Lesson Ideas to enhance learning experiences.
+Now, I’m diving deeper into Cloud Technologies, DevOps, and Infrastructure as Code to expand my expertise in modern IT solutions.

-When I'm not working on tech projects, I enjoy drawing and making music—creative outlets that help me bring fresh ideas to my work.
+When I’m not building in the cloud, I enjoy drawing and making music, creative outlets that inspire fresh ideas in my projects.

-Feel free to explore my projects, and let’s connect if you share similar interests!
+Feel free to explore my work, and let’s connect if you’re passionate about cloud technology and digital innovation!